Future Makers

 Marketing Manager

 Meet Gill Barker, our Marketing Manager at Future Makers.
-With a diverse background spanning over 15 years in the charity sector, Gill is passionate about mission-driven marketing and believes in the power of storytelling to drive positive change.
+With a diverse background spanning over 15 years in the charity sector, Gill is passionate about mission-driven marketing and believes in the power of authentic storytelling to inspire connection, shift perspectives and drive meaningful change.

 Her dedication to sustainability and creative spirit make her a valuable addition to our team.
-She is deeply passionate about sustainability and brings her expertise to our mission of reshaping the narrative around plastic waste.
+She brings clarity, integrity and creativity to our mission to reshape the narrative around plastic waste, helping to communicate complex issues in ways that are accessible and engaging.

 Meet Janis, our Workshop Technician at Future Makers.
 A graduate in Furniture & Product Design from Nottingham Trent University, Janis began as an intern and has since become an expert in our recycled plastic sheet production.